wso2-attic/ballerina-integrator/README.md

 | gender  | varchar(255) | YES  |     | NULL    |       |
 +---------+--------------+------+-----+---------+-------+
 ```
-tsetdb1 database used to store student's results data in StudentDetails table as below.
+The  StudentResultsDB database is used to store the student's results data in the StudentResults as shown below

 ```
 +-----------+------------+------+-----+---------+-------+